jevgenik/manuals/ROS2/ros2_control.md

 - **controller_manager** - the controller manager loads controllers and manages their life cycle
 - **joint_state_broadcaster** - the broadcaster reads all state interfaces and reports them on /joint_states
                                 and /dynamic_joint_states
-- **diff_drive_controller** - Controller for mobile robots with differential drive.
+- **diff_drive_controller** - controller for mobile robots with differential drive.
                               As input it takes velocity commands for the robot body, which are translated to wheel commands for the differential drive base.
                               Odometry is computed from hardware feedback and published
                               Documentation: [diff_drive_controller](https://control.ros.org/master/doc/ros2_controllers/diff_drive_controller/doc/userdoc.html)